Dismantling of fuel theft network in generator group in Guantánamo: What is known?

 Related videos:

-The individuals involved were directly linked to the operation and protection of the site, and they took advantage of the night shifts to steal fuel on more than one occasion.
+Those involved were directly linked to the operation and protection of the site, and they took advantage of the night shifts to steal fuel on more than one occasion.

 The theft and the concealed damage

-Source: Facebook capture/Guantánamo and its Truth
+Source: Facebook Capture/Guantánamo and its Truth

 In at least one of the operations, those involved shared more than 50,000 Cuban pesos, an amount that reflects the extremely high value that fuel has reached amid the energy crisis.

-Source: Screenshot from Facebook/Guantánamo and its Truth
+Source: Facebook Screenshot/Guantánamo and its Truth

 The post generated a wide reaction on social media, with three predominant streams of opinion.